Keen Durand Mid WP Hiking Boot Review

 Field Testing the Keen Durand Mid WP Hiking Boot

-The most strenuous test I put the Keen Durand Mid WP Hiking Boots through were during ice fishing outings in which the temperature was near zero degrees.
+The most strenuous test I put the Keen Durand Mid WP Hiking Boots through was during ice fishing outings in which the temperature was near zero degrees.
 The Keen Durand Mid WP Hiking Boots have a KEEN DRY waterproof membrane with a leather exterior that claims to eliminate water seepage into the boot.
 Although marked as waterproof, I was curious to see how the hiking boots would perform on excursions that would saturate most any type of footwear.
-During the days of fishing my feet were either submerged in water or on slush covered ice and the boots managed to keep my feet dry and warm and allowed me to focus on fishing.
+During the days of fishing, my feet were either submerged in water or on slush-covered ice and the boots managed to keep my feet dry and warm and allowed me to focus on fishing.